 Net position represents the residual interest in the School's assets and deferred outflows of resources after deducting liabilities and deferred inflows of resources.
-The School's net position at June 30, 2015 totaled \$979,869.
-The School's net position increased by \$165,076 as a result of operations during the fiscal year primarily due to State and Local Grants and Contracts increases in revenue from the school board.
+The School's net position at June 30, 2015 totaled \$263,795.
+The School's net position increased by \$106,715 as a result of operations during the fiscal year primarily due to increased funding.

-Governmental units are required to depreciate capital assets including furniture, machinery, and equipment.
+Governmental units are required to depreciate capital assets including furniture and equipment.
 Florida State Colleges, of which the School is a division, have established guidelines for capitalizing assets and for depreciation.
-Furniture, machinery, and equipment with a value less than \$5,000, all library books, and computer software will be expensed in the year of purchase.
-The School did not purchase any furniture, machinery, and equipment that met the thresholds for capitalization during this fiscal year.
-No depreciation expense was recorded for the fiscal year.
+Furniture and equipment with a value less than \$5,000, all library books, and computer software will be expensed in the year of purchase.
+The School did not purchase any furniture, machinery, and equipment totaling that met the thresholds for capitalization during this fiscal year.
+There was no depreciation expense for this fiscal year.

-Fiscal year ended June 30, 2015 was the ninth year of existence for the School.
+Fiscal year ended June 30, 2015 was the second year of operation for the School.
 Since prior period information is available for the 2013-2014 fiscal year, comparative analysis data is presented.